tiepdotme/marabesi.com/_drafts/2018-12-02-udacity-progressive-web-apps-notes.md

   display_name: Matheus Marabesi
 ---

+The following content is inspired by the udacity course with bits from [other sources as well](#03---references).
+The main goal is to identify what is a service worker and what it can offer to incorporate a progressive web app.

 # 01 - Offline and lie-fi problem

-Service workers were born to improve the user experience in the connectivity aspect.
+Service workers improves the user experience in the connectivity aspect.
 In the offline, which is the case when the user has no connection at all to the internet and the lie-fi, which is a term related to bad connection and high latency **[1]**.

-Therefore, once is not worse then the other, they are in essence bad for user experience.
-Offline means that the user will not receive new data and lie-fi makes the user disapointed with responses responses that often tend to show the loading progress bar forever.
+Therefore, once is not worse than the other, they are in essence bad for user experience.
+Offline means that the user will not receive new data and lie-fi makes the user disapointed with responses that often tend to show the loading progress bar forever.

 # 02 - Service workers

-Service workers is a script that sits between the request made by the browser and the response received by the user **[2]**.
+A service worker is a script that sits between the request made by the browser and the response received by the user **[2][7]**, like a proxy server.

 The characteritcs that define a service woker are:

 - A isolated script that can't access the DOM.
-- Intercepts requests and decides when to go over the network or send a cached version.
+- Intercept requests and decides when to go over the network or send a cached version.
 - Has a defined life cycle, installing, waiting and active.
-- Must have HTTPs, but it is allowed to use without on localhost
+- Must have HTTPs.
+Though, it is allowed to use without on localhost for development purposes.

 The simplest service worker can be installed and cache assets to decrease the bandwith usage.
 The first part is to define what should be cached,